rust-lang/rust-wiki-backup/Object-system-design-and-implementation.md

 ## Self-types

 The notion of self-type, or "the type of the current object", is a type-theoretic approach to reasoning about the semantics of self-dispatch (and expressions involving "self" in general).
 Object extension and method overriding are the situations that make self-types most useful and interesting, since, as illustrated above, those are the situations that change the meaning of "self" at run-time.
-Although the Rust implementation doesn't use self-types as such, it's possible that what Rust has would fit into a self-types theory of objects.
+Although the Rust object system doesn't use self-types explicitly, it's possible that what Rust has would fit into a theory of objects that uses self-types.

 ### Some relevant literature